OCR A-Level Biology: Nucleic Acids and Enzymes — Complete Revision Guide (H420)

 Transcription — Copying DNA into mRNA

 The transcription lesson develops the synthesis of pre-mRNA from a DNA template by RNA polymerase.
-RNA polymerase binds at a promoter, separates the duplex, and synthesises a complementary RNA strand using the template (antisense) strand.
-The base-pairing rules differ from DNA replication in one respect: adenine in DNA pairs with uracil in RNA.
-In eukaryotes the pre-mRNA is processed by 5′ capping, 3′ polyadenylation, and intron splicing before the mature mRNA exits the nucleus through nuclear pores into the cytoplasm.
-Splicing introduces the variation that underwrites alternative splicing — a point examined in gene expression within the biotechnology course.
+RNA polymerase binds at a promoter, unwinds and separates the duplex, and synthesises a complementary RNA strand using the template (antisense) strand, forming phosphodiester bonds between RNA nucleotides.
+The base-pairing rules differ from DNA replication in one respect: adenine on the DNA template pairs with uracil in RNA (there is no thymine in RNA).
+In eukaryotes the pre-mRNA is processed by 5′ capping, 3′ polyadenylation, and intron splicing (introns removed, exons joined) before the mature mRNA exits the nucleus through nuclear pores into the cytoplasm.
+Splicing introduces the variation that underwrites alternative splicing — one gene producing several different polypeptides depending on which exons are retained — a point examined in gene expression within the biotechnology course.

 Translation — Building Polypeptides at the Ribosome

 The translation lesson develops the synthesis of a polypeptide from an mRNA template at the ribosome.
-Initiation assembles the small subunit, the initiator tRNA carrying methionine, and the mRNA at the start codon, then recruits the large subunit.
-Elongation cycles a charged aminoacyl-tRNA into the A site, catalyses peptide-bond formation between the growing chain in the P site and the new amino acid in the A site, and translocates the ribosome one codon along the mRNA.
-Termination occurs when a stop codon enters the A site and release factors release the polypeptide.
+Initiation assembles the small ribosomal subunit, the initiator tRNA carrying methionine, and the mRNA at the start codon (AUG), then recruits the large subunit.
+Elongation cycles a charged aminoacyl-tRNA into the A site, where its anticodon pairs with the mRNA codon; a peptide bond forms between the growing chain in the P site and the new amino acid in the A site; and the ribosome then translocates one codon along the mRNA, moving the now-uncharged tRNA to the E site to be released.
+Termination occurs when a stop codon (which codes for no amino acid) enters the A site and release factors release the completed polypeptide.

 ATP as Energy Currency of the Cell